qingh2o/Password-Generator-JavaScript/README.md

 ![Prompt Password Length Screenshot](./screenshots/prompt_password_length.png)

-* Alert with error message if the entered number is out of range, not a number, or not entered by the user.
+* Alert with an error message if the entered number is out of range, not a number, or not entered by the user.

 ![Error Message Invalid Length](./screenshots/error_invalid_length.png)

-* Alert with error message reminds user need to choose at least one character type as well.
+* Alert with an error message reminds the user need to choose at least one character type.

 ![Error Message Without Any Type Screenshot](./screenshots/error_select_no_type.png)